ThorbenJ/nrc-tjtoolkit-nodes/README.md

 ## Nodes

  - dedot - Mustache does not support key names with dots "." in them.
 This will will dedot all keys in msg, converting them to tilda ('.' -> '~')
- - contextConf - These is a node dedicated to setting context vairables, with various accessibility features (such as mustache templates)
+ - contextConf - A node dedicated to setting context vairables, with various accessibility features (such as mustache templates)
    Note: You already can set context values via `change` and `function` nodes.